lightly-ai/lightly/docs/source/getting_started/active_learning.rst

    * Random: Selects samples uniformly at random.
    * Coreset: Greedily selects samples which are diverse.
-   * Coral: Combines Coreset with scores to do active learning.
+   * Coral: Combines Coreset with scores to do active-learning.

 * **Scorer:** :py:class:`lightly.active_learning.scorers.scorer.Scorer`
    The `Scorer` takes as input the predictions of a pre-trained model on the set